 5. Manfred Mann’s Earth Band – “Blinded by the light.
 Revved up like a deuce…” from Blinded By The Light

 Manfred Mann’s Earth Band, scored an out-of-this-world hit with their classic Blinded By Light.
 But it seems that people are rather “deafened by the sound” when it comes to the lyrics.
-Listeners say they hear the line: “revved up like a deuce” as “rolled up like a ‘you know what’ in the (slide whistle sound)”.
-PS, I was taught sex-ed in Ontario.
+Listeners say they hear the line: “revved up like a deuce” as “rolled up like a ‘you know what’ in the (slide whistle sound going up)”.
+PS, I was taught sex-ed in Ontario. (slide whistle sound going down)

 Manfred Mann’s Earth Band’s “Blinded By The Light” appears on Cottage Country Vol. 7: